lsamano/tetris-v2/README.md

 - Accurate point system for 1-4 line clears and drops
 - Piece forecast shows next three pieces
 - Guaranteed one of each letter at the beginning of a session, just like the real game
-- 2-player mode

 # Upcoming Features
+- Ability to play with other people (via WebSockets)
+- Ability to attack opponent player
+- Ability to start the game
+- Better game over mechanics
-- Improved graphics
+- Improved graphics (from Puyo Puyo Tetris)
-- Websocket mode
+- Advanced spins

 # Known Bugs
 - You sometimes cannot rotate the I piece when it is furthest to the right